xescuder/xescuder-personalsite/content/home.md

     where: 'CTTI (Generalitat de Catalunya)'
     when: '(Feb 2013– Present)'
     description: >-
-      Quality Office at the new Government Model (more efficiency, cost reduction, transformation)

-      Management of the Quality Governance Office, focused on quality assurance and quality control, with the following responsibilities:

         * Definition of quality standards, processes and tools (quality model).
 Training and communication.
 Institutionalization.

         * Quality governance of suppliers (for quality control, mainly focused on qualification testing)

         * Product audits and reviews, from internal quality (requirements, design, source code,...) to external quality (usability, availability, efficiency, portability, ...)

         * Independence testing: performance testing, exploratory testing, …

-        * Root cause analysis and diagnostics of difficult problems (availability, performance bottlenecks) Five person team, with a budget of 450K € per year
+        * Root cause analysis and diagnostics of difficult problems (availability, performance bottlenecks)

   - title: 'Quality and Testing Office Manager'
     where: 'CTTI (Generalitat de Catalunya)'
     when: '(Mar 2008– Feb 2013)'
     description: >-
-       Management of Quality and Testing Office, whose main tasks were:

         * Review and support of testing deliverables (test plans, test specifications, scripts, test reports and metrics).

         * Independent test execution: functional testing automation, performance testing

         * Management and execution of task forces to solve incidents with unknown root cause (performance diagnosis, profiling, …)

         * Code reviews

-        Eight person team, with a budget of 750K per year
+  - title: 'Software architect'
+    where: 'CTTI (Generalitat de Catalunya)'
+    when: '(May 2006 - Feb 2008)'
+    description: >-

+        * Technical Office Manager of Java Enterprise development, using an standard framework developed in-house, named Canigó, and mandatory for all our suppliers (roadmap definition, technical user support, …)

+        * Follow-up and review of new technologies and innovation

+        * Definition and review of standards

+  - title: 'Software Architect and Development Methodologies'
+    where: 'Cap Gemini'
+    when: '(1998 - 2004)'

 skills_title: 'Skills'

 skills: >-